 Tip 3: Safe Ways to Store Propane Tanks

 Always store your propane tank outdoors.
 Never store your propane tanks in enclosed spaces, such as your garage or your basement.
 Always store the propane tank in an upright position and away from any source of heat and direct sunlight.
 If you are using a propane tank that has been stored for a long time, always check for signs of wear and tear on the rubber tubing that connects the propane tank to your household appliances.
-Replace the old rubber tubing with new rubber tubing which you can purchase at your local hardware store if there are signs of wear.
+If there are signs of wear, replace the old rubber tubing with new rubber tubing, which you can purchase at your local hardware store.

 Tip 4: Proper Way to Transport a Propane Tank

 You should transport a propane tank in standing position.
 Secure the propane tank with a rope.
 Do not use a metal chain to secure the propane tank.
 Metal hitting metal can produce a spark which could be disastrous if your propane tank is leaking.
 Keep your windows open when you have the tank in your car, as a safety measure.
 Also, the valve of the tank must be locked and covered with a dust cap.
 Tanks that need refills should be taken to the filling stations.*For more information on related topics click the link below.* *Information collected from http://www.doityourself.com/stry/4-general-propane-tank-safety-tips#b . *